Skip to main content

 A first-time Fayetteville sponsor found a Fort Bragg-adjacent ranch with strong ARV lift but only $3,000 liquid and a 600 FICO.
 Conventional and most hard money shops required 20%–25% cash in — killing the spread before rehab started.

-Jaken structured 100% LTC hard money at 11.25% interest-only on a file where ARV, scope, and resale liquidity supported full leverage.
+Jaken Finance Group structured 100% LTC hard money at 11.25% interest-only on a file where ARV, scope, and resale liquidity supported full leverage.
 Proof of funds on Day 2 beat a conventional buyer; file closed on Day 8 with LLC vesting and milestone draws tied to scope.

 Outcome